Industry Snapshot

 This program is designed to help you prepare for a career as a cybersecurity first responder or cybercrime analyst.

-If you do not have work experience in information technology, computer networks, or databases, we strongly recommend you take
+We recommend that you have recent work experience in information technology, computer networks, or databases.

 The Computing Club provides a dynamic environment where members can work collaboratively, share innovative ideas, enhance their career-readiness, and gain marketable experience in their respective fields.
 It is available to graduate or undergraduate students, alumni, faculty, and staff members.
 Students and alumni can join the Computing Club group on CareerQuest.